SeppiaBrilla/University-notes/Fundamentals of Artificial Intelligence and Knowledge Representation/Module 1/Planning/Non-linear planning - Partial order planning (POP).md

 It is an alternative to [[Linear planning]]: instead of searching in the state space, this kind of algorithms search in the  plan space.
 Each node is a partial plan and operators are plan refinement operations.
 A non linear planner is represented by:
 - a set of actions
-- a (non exhastive) set of ordering between actions
+- a (non exhaustive) set of ordering between actions
 - a set of casual links

 The initial plan is an empty plan with two fake actions: